theblindrat/hacking-scripts/README.md

-# python-hacking-scripts
+# hacking-scripts
-A collection of python hacking scripts I am using/writing.
+A collection of python, php, golang hacking scripts I am using/writing.